Boston Celtics Reporter A. Sherrod Blakely Speaks about the NBA Strike and How It Could Lead to Real change

 On Wednesday, August 26, the Milwaukee Bucks went on strike.
 While their opponent in the National Basketball Association playoffs, the Orlando Magic, warmed up on the court, the Bucks stayed in their locker room.
-Three days earlier, 35 miles south of Milwaukee, a Kenosha, Wisc., police officer shot a Black man named Jacob Blake seven times in the back.
-Daily protests followed, and two protesters were shot and killed.
+Three days earlier, 35 miles south of Milwaukee, a Kenosha, Wisc., police officer shot a Black man named Jacob Blake in the back seven times.
+Daily protests followed, and on Tuesday night, two protesters were shot and killed.
 “Our focus today cannot be on basketball,” the Bucks’ official statement read.

 That statement also demanded that law enforcement and lawmakers be held to the same high standards as professional basketball players and that the Wisconsin State Legislature reconvene to address police accountability.
 And the Bucks urged everyone to vote in November.

 Even though they’re currently sequestered, along with the other NBA playoff teams, in a theoretical “bubble” at Walt Disney World in Orlando, the Bucks’ actions quickly spread across professional sports.
 The other NBA teams sat out.
 WNBA teams took Thursday off for a day of reflection and action.
 Major League Baseball and Major League Soccer teams followed suit, and under pressure from players, the National Hockey League postponed Thursday’s games.